CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 DCCF to CLC/Test Failover to CLC.md

 ### Video Tutorial
 <p>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/rrBvCAI4HM4" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/W-55piXIArY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 </p>

-In case of an actual Disaster Recovery event when there is a Production Datacenter outage and the user cannot access Production Servers, as a **Next Step** the user may [Failover to AWS](Failover to CLC.md)
+In case of an actual Disaster Recovery event when there is a Production Datacenter outage and the user cannot access Production Servers, as a **Next Step** the user may [Failover to CLC](Failover to CLC.md)

 **NOTE: Failover can be a disruptive operation if not done properly**.